 Remember, it's up to you to be your child's advocate.
-If you have concerns about the treatment plan, be sure to speak with the
+If you have concerns about the treatment plan, be sure to speak with the medical team.
+It's always your right to seek a second opinion.

 Outlook

 Most children with Kawasaki disease experience a full recovery.
 However, one in four may develop serious heart problems, so early diagnosis and treatment are critical in preventing heart damage.
 A very small percentage of patients die of complications from coronary blood vessel inflammation.